Gardening Classes

 Number of classes: 10 or 20 week registration option

-This class takes place in communal beds on the Farm, in which students will share the responsibility of planning, growing, and harvesting a variety of vegetables together throughout the season.
+This class takes place in communal beds on the Farm/within our main production area, in which students will share the responsibility of growing, and harvesting a variety of vegetables together throughout the season.
 Learn foundational gardening knowledge from an NCF farmer in this flexible course, with the option to sign up for 10 weeks OR 20 weeks of garden care and education.
 The Farm provides students in this class with watering and pest control services as well as seeds, seedlings, fertilizer, gloves and hand tools.
+Note: this class works best when most attendees attend most weeks!
+It does not operate as a drop-in class.

 Dates: